cortex-js/cortexjs.io/src/docs/compute-engine.md

 in the browser or in server-side environments such as Node: educators, students, scientists and engineers.

+**Note:** To use the Compute Engine you must write JavaScript code.
+This guide assumes you are familiar with JavaScript or TypeScript.{.notice--info}

 The CortexJS Compute Engine manipulates math expressions represented with the <a href ="/math-json/">MathJSON format</a>.